MitchellAcoustics/starter-academic/content/authors/admin/_index.md

 ---
 Andrew Mitchell is a doctoral researcher in urban soundscapes at University College London (UCL).
 His research interests include soundscape analysis, machine learning, and human perception of complex sounds.
 Prior to entering research, Andrew worked as an acoustics consultant in the US and UK and he continues to freelance as an acoustics and soundscape consultant.

-Andrew is also the host of [*The Rest is Just Noise*](https://www.justnoisepod.com), a monthly podcast exploring the relationship between sound and our cities.
+Andrew is also the host of *[The Rest is Just Noise](https://www.justnoisepod.com)*, a monthly podcast exploring the relationship between sound and our cities.
 Each episode, Andrew and his co-hosts and colleagues Dr Francesco Aletta and Dr Tin Oberman speak with researchers and experts from a wide range of backgrounds about their work in urban sounds and sound perception.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/2020-10-22_AMitchell-CV-no-ref.pdf" "newtab" >}}resumé{{< /staticref >}}.

 <div id="buzzsprout-player-7142005"></div>
 <script src="https://www.buzzsprout.com/1438372/7142005-ep-1-the-birds-with-dr-ellie-ratcliffe.js?container_id=buzzsprout-player-7142005&player=small" type="text/javascript" charset="utf-8"></script>